Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:MAC

-In this section, we will upper bound the probability $\Prob{\mc{A}^c}$ in \eqref{eq:MACprobgeneralE2}.
 Due to the non-i.i.d. input distribution, the random vector $\bs{\imath}_2$ cannot be separated into a sum of $n$ random vectors.
-Therefore, to approximate $\bs{\imath}_2$, we define the modified conditional and unconditional mutual information densities whose denominators have the corresponding Gaussian distributions as
+Therefore, to approximate $\bs{\imath}_2$, we define the modified conditional and unconditional information densities whose denominators have Gaussian distributions corresponding to